2014 Heywood and Middleton by-election

-On 9 October 2014, a by-election was held for the UK parliamentary constituency of Heywood and Middleton.
-It was triggered by the death of its MP Jim Dobbin on 6 September 2014.
-It was held on the same day as the Clacton by-election.
-The Labour Party narrowly held the seat following a recount.
-UK Independence Party (UKIP) came second, and increased its vote by 36 percentage points since the previous general election.
+A by-election for the United Kingdom parliamentary constituency of Heywood and Middleton was held on 9 October 2014, triggered by the death of incumbent Labour Party MP Jim Dobbin on 6 September.
+Labour candidate Liz McInnes narrowly held the seat following a recount; the UK Independence Party (UKIP) came second, and increased its vote by 36 percentage points.

+It was held on the same day as the 2014 Clacton by-election.

 Background

-On 10 September 2014, it was announced that the election would be held on 9 October 2014.
+Labour Party MP Jim Dobbin died on 6 September 2014.
+The writ to trigger the by-election was moved 10 September, and polling day was set as 9 October.
 The nominations closed at 4pm on Tuesday 16 September.
-The Clacton by-election was held on the same day.

 Campaign

 Labour's decision to call for a by-election before Dobbin's funeral was criticised by Paul Nuttall and Steven Woolfe, UKIP MEPs for North West England, with the former describing it as "shoddy politics".
 Labour MP for Chesterfield Toby Perkins defended the timing, saying "With the agreement of Jim's family, we have moved the writ today as it is vital that the people of Heywood & Middleton constituency are not left without representation for an extended period".

 UKIP candidate John Bickley distributed a leaflet in which he said "Labour's betrayal is no more apparent than with the young white working-class girls of Rotherham and Rochdale where rather than upset immigrant communities, years of abuse were ignored and complaints swept under the carpet".
 Of this the Labour MP for neighbouring Rochdale, Simon Danczuk, said "It's now clear that UKIP will try and turn grooming and the death of Lee Rigby into a political football.
 They're playing politics with horrendous crimes that shocked Heywood and Middleton at a time when the wounds of these events are still healing in our town."

-During an interview on Daily Politics, after the leaflet was called "divisive" by his Labour opponent Liz McInnes, Bickley criticised McInnes for publishing a leaflet with the heading "WAITING TO DIE" after the death of Jim Dobbin, saying it was landing on the doorsteps of the terminally ill.
+During an interview on Daily Politics, after the leaflet was called "divisive" by his Labour opponent Liz McInnes, Bickley criticised McInnes for publishing a leaflet with the heading "WAITING TO DIE" following the death of Jim Dobbin, saying it was landing on the doorsteps of the terminally ill.